-Kadri Hansen is an Estonian aerial acrobat who loves to share parts of her inner self through aerial performances.
+Kadri Hansen is an Estonian aerialist who loves to share parts of her inner self through aerial performances.
 Kadri is inspired by contrasts and contradictions both in humans and Estonia's nature in different seasons.

 Kadri's movement style has been described as organic and deeply emotive.
 Her acts have often a powerful yet nostalgic feel to them.

 At the beginning of 2022, Kadri's first aerial dance film was selected to have its world premiere at the "50th Dance on Camera Festival" in New York, thus combining Kadri's extensive performance background with her studies in film.
 Having a degree in graphic design and visual communications, she has a great curiosity towards different forms of art and visual storytelling.
 In 2022, Kadri was selected as one of the finalists in Cyrkulacje Contemporary Circus Festival, where she premiered her aerial hoop act, which originally was also created for screen.